 Occasionally some studies will use your child's routinely collected information for research without your consent.
 For researchers to use any patient information without consent, it must either be completely anonymous to anyone outside of your child's direct care team or the researcher may need to apply for permission from a group called the Confidentiality Advisory Group.
 This is in line with the UK research governance framework Health Research Ethics Committees: Governance Arrangements.

-A list of studies which are approved to do this is available on the HRA website.
+A list of studies which are approved to do this is available on the Health Research Authority website.

 All research involving NHS patients requires approval from the hospital where the research is taking place.
 This approval is issued by the Research and Development department who ensure that all applicable approvals are in place for the research to commence.